GGxcollab/ObsidianVault/SC-300/Plan, implement, and manage Access Review - EP12.1.md

 	- Adjust, the test again
 # Who will create and manage access reviews??
 - ![[Pasted image 20240829115456.png]]
-# Components of an Ace
+# Components of an Access Review
+- Before implementing your access reviews, you should plan types of reviews relevant to to